mdn/content/files/en-us/mozilla/add-ons/webextensions/api/storage/local/index.md

 Represents the `local` storage area.
 Items in `local` storage are local to the machine the extension was installed on.

-The browser may restrict the amount of data that an extension can store in the local storage area:
+The browser may restrict the amount of data that an extension can store in the local storage area.
+For example:

-- Chrome limits the extension to 5MB of data using this API unless it has the [`"unlimitedStorage"` permission](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions#unlimited_storage).
+- In Chrome, an extension is limited to storing 5MB of data using this API unless it has the [`"unlimitedStorage"` permission](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions#unlimited_storage).
-- In Firefox, the amount of data an extension can store is subjected to the same [storage limits](/en-US/docs/Web/API/IndexedDB_API/Browser_storage_limits_and_eviction_criteria#storage_limits) enforced on IndexedDB databases.
-Extensions that intend to store a large amount of data require the ["unlimitedStorage"]((/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions#unlimited_storage)) permission.
-However, extensions with this permission may get a quota exceeded error when the free disk space is below the threshold applied to an IndexedDB in persistent mode.
+- In Firefox, the amount of data an extension can store is subjected to the same [storage limits](/en-US/docs/Web/API/IndexedDB_API/Browser_storage_limits_and_eviction_criteria#storage_limits) as applied to IndexedDB databases.
+Extensions that intend to store more data than this limit need the ["unlimitedStorage"]((/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions#unlimited_storage)) permission.
+However, extensions with the "unlimitedStorage" permission may get a quota exceeded error when the free disk space is below the threshold applied to an IndexedDB in persistent mode.

 When the extension is uninstalled, its associated local storage is cleared.